TStrong85/599G1-Project/content.md

 For this test, I wanted to compare how having a penalty for hitting wall would affect models during training.
 - *my_karts_smallturns_3* was trained without a wall penalty
-- *my_karts_smallturns_4* was trained with a wall penalty of -0.1 per second of contact
+- *my_karts_smallturns_4* was trained with a wall penalty of -0.1 per second of contact Based on the graphs, the wall penalty caused the model to go sslo
 ![graphs relating to wall penalty experiment](Wallpenalty_figs.png)